Skip to main content

 }

-Tune cadences to your target.
-Faster scrapers want longer refresh intervals (don't cycle TCP under sub-second request load).
-Slower scrapers running once a minute can refresh every 5-10 minutes no problem.
+Tune the cadences to the target.
+A scraper hammering one host per second wants longer refresh intervals so it doesn't cycle TCP under load.
+A scraper running once a minute can refresh every five to ten minutes without any downside.

 Things to NOT do

 • Don't refresh on every request.
-You're tossing the connection benefit you just paid for.
+That throws away the connection benefit you just paid the handshake for.

 • Don't save state on every request.
-Disk IO will dominate.
+Disk IO ends up dominating.
 Every few minutes is plenty.

 • Don't share one session across very different targets.
-Cookies leak across hosts in the jar.
-One session per target is safer.
+Cookies in the jar are scoped per-host, but session-level state (TLS tickets, ECH config) crosses targets.
+One session per target keeps everything tidy.

 Forking sessions for parallel scrapes

-Want N parallel workers all hitting the same target with the same warm session state?
-Use Fork(n):
+For N parallel workers hitting the same target with shared warm state, use Fork(n):

 s := httpcloak.NewSession("chrome-latest")